osvaldopina/linkbuilder/docs.md

 }
 ```
-It is used, given a list of variables of a template, the call of the methods, the resource
+It is used to, given a list of variables of a template, the call of the methods, the resource
 to be returned, the index parameter and the substitution strategy of the variables in the
-template, create a list with the values for the variables to be Replaced.
+template, create a list with the values for the variables to be replaced.

-The canDiscover method defines whether this class knows how to create the values of the
+The `canDiscover` method defines whether this class knows how to create the values of the
 variables to be overridden in the template.

 For example, consider the folowing user defined type: